liqd/adhocracy-plus/README.md

 ### Use postgresql database for testing

-To use postgresql database in production run the following command once:
+run the following command once:
 ```
 make postgres-create
 ```